Choose from 100s of elite activity and accommodation options.

 Stags of the stylish variety will love the cool vibe in Old Town that boasts all the hipster hangouts.
 Or, take to New Town for some of the big-name venues to know you’re in safe hands.
 Here, you’ll find everything from bottle shops to cocktail lounges to relax in.

 For stags on a budget, we recommend heading to South Side where the weekends are relaxed and there are ample beer gardens to chill out in.
 Hint: it’s near the uni, so student prices prevail!

 "Square toed shoes were actually invented to allow Scotsmen to get closer to the bar."

-If you've "got a thirst on yae" then the Royal Mile is a great stretch running from Edinburgh Castle all the way "doon" to Holyrood Palace (HRH's Scottish gaff that sits opposite the Scottish Parliament).
-The city's most celebrated street is packed with an unbelievable amount of pubs and bars for the daddy of all pub crawls.
+If you've "got a thirst on yae" then the Royal Mile is the road that runs from the castle all the way "doon" to Holyrood Palace (Her Majesty's Scottish gaff that sits opposite the Scottish Parliament).
+Edinburgh's most celebrated street is lined with dozens of pubs and bars for a right royal pub crawl.

 "The proper drinking of Scotch whisky is more than indulgence;

 it is a toast to a civilisation, a tribute to the continuity of culture,

 a manifesto of man's determination to use the resources of nature

 to refresh mind and body and enjoy to the full the senses